ericyz/carsalesdemo/README.md

 <li>Users will be able to have a propery page display with mobile or tabliet devices.</li>

 ## Software Architecture
 The software solution is built with service-orientied archietecture (SOA).
 In this project, one JavaScript app client talks with one RESTful API.
+Even though the requirement given is not complex, a well-design software should keep the cost of extending functionalities as lowest as possible.

 In the backend, the key idea is to decouple services, including business services and data accesss services.
 In the high-level web api, difference services are constructed according to the web config and inject them in the API controller constructors.